cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 CMD ["bar"]
 ```

-This introduces another problem, however: Docker Compose does not know about the
+Docker Compose does not yet know about the builder image.
+Before the services
-builder image.
-Before you can invoke `docker-compose`, the builder image needs
+can be created and started, the builder image needs to be built explicitly using
-to be built explicitly using a command like the following:
+a command like the following:

 ```sh
 docker build --tag=builder .